GuildCrafts/web-development-js/contracts/000-beginner-web-app-architecture.md

   - [ ] all of the specs from Stage 1 are still met

 ### Stage 3

-In Stage 3 we're going to move our pages from static files into `express` routes and `ejs` templates
+In Stage 3 we're going to move our pages from static files into `express` routes and `ejs` views

 #### Learning Objectives